Mariunil/ros2-opcua/README.md

 # ros2-opcua

 ## Description
-The goal of this repository is to provide open62541 based OPC UA pubsub nodes that can be implemented in ROS 2.0 systems as ROS2.0/OPC-UA hybrid nodes to enable intercommunciation between the ROS 2.0 system and other automation equipment.
+The goal of this repository is to provide open62541 based OPC UA pubsub nodes that can be implemented in ROS2 systems as ROS2/OPC UA hybrid nodes to enable intercommunciation between the ROS2 system and other automation equipment.

-Essentially utilizing OPC UA as industry 4.0 communication between the robot programmed and controlled with ROS 2.0 and the rest of the automation equipment.

-Details of deployment in ROS 2.0 systems will be provided.

-At the present time the repository is in a developmental stage where the publisher and subscribers only can be run from the src subdirectory due to some relational #include statements.
-(**IN PROGRESS:** Restructuring to simplify installation and removal of relative paths)

 ## Contents
 This repository contains two OPC UA Pubsub implementations based on open62541.

 - OPC UA Standalone: Easy to deploy standalone OPC UA Publisher Subsriber nodes that should be deployable on any Linux system.
 This section includes a set of demo nodes that will serve as a minimalistic example of use and a extended version of both nodes with more data fields, features etc.

-- ROS2 Hybdrid Nodes: "hybrid" OPCUAPublisher/ROS2Subscriber and  OPCUA/Subscriber/ROS2Publisher nodes that can be included easily into your ROS2 workspace as a new package to accommodate for Industry 4.0 communication to your ROS2 controlled robot.
+- ROS2 Hybdrid Nodes: "hybrid" OPCUAPublisher/ROS2Subscriber and  OPCUA/Subscriber/ROS2Publisher nodes that can be included easily into your ROS2 workspace as a new package to accommodate for communication to your ROS2 controlled robot.

 ## Development status / roadmap: